akileez/apollo/README.md

 My initial goals for this project:
 ---
-* develop a dev environment so as not to be dependent on any commerical product.
+* build an environment (psuedo application) so as not to be dependent on any commerical product.
 * automate the creation of sitemaps, navigation, forms, and tables.
 All things I hate doing by hand.
 * learn javascript
 * familarize myself with git